MASKONAUTS: TAP' TAP' TROUBLE!

 Environment: I created new assets (backgrounds, obstacles, stars, and clouds) and implemented systems to handle their spawning logic, movement speed, and animations.
 I also added particle effects for cloud and boundary interactions to enhance the game feel.
 Finally, I integrated a subtle Day & Night cycle that dynamically shifts the background as the player progresses through the level.

-Enemies: I have introduced 5 unique enemy types, each featuring distinct behaviors: stationary, patrolling on various axes, and pursuing the player on sight.
+Enemies: I introduced 5 unique enemy types, each featuring distinct behaviors: stationary, patrolling on various axes, and pursuing the player on sight.
 To ensure a smooth difficulty curve, I implemented a dynamic spawning system.
 Each enemy is governed by specific rules, including minimum spawn times, probability rates, and customized attributes such as speed, field of view, and designated spawn zones.

 Options Menu: I added an options menu with sound settings (music and SFX).
 I also created a theme split into two tracks, each assigned to a specific slider so the player can immediately hear the result of their changes.
 Additionally, I added an option to reset progression (high scores and settings).